svvac/aze.state-machine.js/README.md

 The handler methods are passed two arguments; the event name and the payload.

+#### Cascading handlers
+By default, the handler resolution stops at the first method found, which is then responsible for handling the event.

+If `cascade_handlers: true` was passed to the constructor however, the engine will lookup consecutive handlers (as per the rules above) in case an event was not handled by a more specific handler.

 #### Handler capacity
 The handler can do pretty much anything to the state machine, including transitionning and feeding events.